jieter/django-tables2/docs/pages/api-reference.rst

             This functionality is also available via the ``orderable`` keyword argument to a table's constructor.

-    .. attribute:: template

-        The default template to use when rendering the table.
+    template (str): The default template to use when rendering the table.

-        :type: `unicode`
-        :default: ``"django_tables2/table.html"``

         .. note::